Содержание:

 - Class

-: - The list of 100 000 numbers must be generated randomly.
+LinkedListrepresents a doubly linked list.
+We’re going to create an instance of an object of that class.
+Let’s call itl: - The list of 100 000 numbers must be generated randomly.
 So we need to use the instance of class

-object, number generator: - To create a list of generated number with the boundaries [1;10] we’re going to use the
+Randomobject, number generator: - To create a list of generated number with the boundaries [1;10] we’re going to use the

-loop: - After, we can print the elements of the list out to the console window:
+forloop: - After, we can print the elements of the list out to the console window:

 - Run the program to see the output.